Trips With Tykes

 Spring Break Destinations in California - Avenue of the Giants

-Nice family-friendly lodging options are few and far between this far north in the state, but we found the Benbow Inn charming with an amazing outdoor weekend brunch.
+Nice family-friendly lodging options are few and far between this far north in the state, but we found the Benbow Inn charming with a delectable and delicious outdoor weekend brunch.

 9. Yosemite National Park